Denver Truck Accident Lawyers

 Not necessarily.
 Most personal injury cases will never see the inside of a courtroom, but you may still need to file a personal injury lawsuit.
-Many accident victims will reach a settlement agreement with the insurance company.
+Many accident victims will reach a settlement agreement with insurance companies.

 Others will file a lawsuit and settle the case before trial.
 You will need to have a jury decide your claim in some cases, either because the insurance company denied it or because the insurance company will not make you a fair settlement offer.

 Can I represent myself in a truck accident case?

 No, you cannot—you will find yourself at a severe disadvantage without a qualified legal representative.
 The truck company has attorneys, and the insurance company has many defense firms, all vying for their business.